gcs-unison/Cech-scale/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* The code corresponds to the algororithm Cech Scale, which was established in the paper "A numerical approach for the filtered generalized Cech complex",
-* by Jesus F. Espinoza, Rosalia Hernandez-Amador, Hector Alfredo Hernandez Hernandez and Beatriz Ramonetti Valencia.
+* The code corresponds to the algororithm Cech Scale, which was established in the paper "A numerical approach for the filtered generalized Cech complex", by Jesus F. Espinoza, Rosalia Hernandez-Amador, Hector Alfredo Hernandez Hernandez and Beatriz Ramonetti Valencia.